ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/README.md

 ## Overview

-This directory contains the post-simulation analysis workflows for the 01_5FWJ_holo system in the KDM5C receptor-setup comparison study.
+This directory contains the post-simulation analysis workflows for the `01_5FWJ_holo system` in the KDM5C receptor-setup sensitivity study.

-The folder name `01_5FWJ_holo` is retained as an internal workflow label.
+The folder name `01_5FWJ_holo is retained` as an internal workflow label.
 In the manuscript, this system is referred to as **5FWJ metal-retained**.
 This system represents the experimental crystal-structure-based receptor setup in which crystallographic metal ions were retained during protein preparation for molecular dynamics simulation and subsequent trajectory analysis.

-This analysis module is organized into multiple subdirectories corresponding to major post-MD evaluation categories, including global structural stability, pocket behavior, ligand behavior, and metal-coordination analysis.
+This analysis module is organized into multiple subdirectories corresponding to major post-MD evaluation categories, including global structural stability, pocket behavior, ligand behavior, and metal-associated distance analysis.

 ## System Description

-`01_5FWJ_holo` corresponds to the 5FWJ metal-retained experimental receptor setup.
-It was used as one of the MD receptor setups in the comparative workflow and analyzed across independent MD replicas to assess structural stability, ligand retention, binding-site behavior, and metal-associated distance changes relevant to receptor-setup sensitivity analysis.
+`01_5FWJ_holo` corresponds to the **5FWJ metal-retained** experimental receptor setup.It was used as one of the MD receptor setups in the comparative workflow and analyzed across independent MD replicas to assess structural stability, ligand retention, binding-site behavior, and metal-associated distance changes relevant to receptor-setup sensitivity analysis.

-In the manuscript, this system should be described as 5FWJ metal-retained, not as a biochemical holo enzyme state.
-The term holo is used only as an internal folder and file-naming label for workflow continuity.
+In the manuscript, this system should be described as **5FWJ metal-retained**, not as a biochemical holo enzyme state.
+The term `holo` is used only as an internal folder and file-naming label for workflow continuity.

 ---